 Using keywords is definitely important, but as Google is constantly improving their algorithms and getting “smarter”, keep in mind that your content needs to add real value to the reader.
 Google is learning to find content relevant to search terms even if those words or phrases aren’t exactly in the page’s meta description, so be sure that your content is of high quality and brings value to your readers.

 Using long tail keywords can be a really effective SEO strategy if done correctly.
-By focusing in on longer search terms that have lower costs, higher conversion rates, and are more targeted, you can make the most of your marketing budget and polish your SEO strategy to get you on the first page of Google’s search results!
+By focusing in on longer search terms that have lower costs, higher conversion rates, and are more targeted/relevant to your audience, you can make the most of your marketing budget and polish your SEO strategy to get you on the first page of Google’s search results!